 Before browsing through some of the best places in Germany, a quick look at some fun and fascinating facts about the country won’t hurt:

-- German Shepherd is USA’s second-most favorite dog.
+- German Shepherd is the USA’s second-most favorite dog.

 - Beer is not alcohol in Bavaria.
 It is a staple food just like bread.
 Yes, beer has been declared as staple food!